Allergic Rhinitis - Medical Condition

 Allergic rhinitis can either be intermittent or persistent.
 In many people with intermittent allergic rhinitis, an allergen – something that triggers an allergy – sets their symptoms off at about the same time each year.
 Spring attacks are usually due to tree pollen, while grass pollens dominate in the summer and weed pollens in the autumn.
 Most people with allergic rhinitis are sensitive to more than one allergen.

 Persistent allergic rhinitis is defined as having symptoms more than 4 days a week or for more than 4 weeks a year.
 This condition is most common in people with allergies to allergens that are present all year.
 Naturally, people who are allergic to house dust mites or to their own pets tend to suffer year-round.
 Allergic rhinitis affects about 20% of Canadians.

 Allergic rhinitis is an allergic condition like asthma, meaning that the body tends to overreact to certain types of outside substances.
 One way it overreacts is by producing antibodies that signal your immune system to release histamine and other chemicals.
 These chemicals cause the symptoms of allergic rhinitis including sneezing, itchy or runny nose, itchy or watery eyes, and even coughing.

 Allergic rhinitis can be inherited, but you probably don’t inherit particular allergies, such as to cat dander or ragweed.
 Instead, you just inherit the tendency to be allergic.
-Children have a 30% to 60% chance of developing allergic rhinitis if one of their parents is affected and a 50% to 70% chance if both parents have allergic rhinitis.
+Children are more likely to develop allergic rhinitis if one of their parents is affected, and are even more likely again if both parents have allergic rhinitis.